mvysny/vaadin-boot/README.md

 See [vaadin-embedded-jetty](https://github.com/mvysny/vaadin-embedded-jetty) for a full example.

+## Hot-Redeploment

+Vaadin will say "Java live reload unavailable" no matter what I do.
+I followed the [Live Reload](https://vaadin.com/docs/latest/configuration/live-reload/hotswap-agent) vaadin docs and installed DCEVM, but Vaadin doesn't seem to detect that.
+Please open a ticket & let me know how this can be fixed.

 ## Production

 Make sure to have `flow-server-production-mode.jar` on classpath when running in production mode;